-The health benefits of Spikenard Essential Oil can be attributed to its properties as an antibacterial, anti-fungal, anti-inflammatory, deodorant, laxative, sedative and uterine substance.
+The health benefits of spikenard essential oil can be attributed to its properties as an antibacterial, anti-fungal, anti-inflammatory, deodorant, laxative, sedative, and uterine substance.

 The traditional use of this plant was for the skin and female reproductive organs such as the uterus and ovaries.
 Due to its earthy and somewhat wet, soil-like smell, which resembles the smell of moss, it is also used in aromatherapy as a sedative and calming agent.

 This plant is very famous on the Indian Subcontinent by the name of Jatamansi and is widely used in herbal medicines.
 Several herbal, medicinal preparations based on this plant can be found on the market, particularly in India and a few of its neighboring countries.
-This plant is native to Nepal and is called Nardostachys Jatamansi in botanical terminology.
+This plant is native to Nepal and is called Nardostachys jatamansi in botanical terminology.

-The essential oil of Spikenard is extracted by steam distillation of the resin obtained from this plant and it contains aristolene, calarene, clalarenol, coumarin, dihydroazulenes, jatamanshinic acid, nardol, nardostachone, valerianol, valeranal and valeranone as its chief components, which are the sources of its medicinal properties.
+The essential oil of spikenard is extracted by steam distillation of the resin obtained from this plant and it contains aristolene, calarene, clalarenol, coumarin, dihydroazulenes, jatamanshinic acid, nardol, nardostachone, valerianol, valeranal, and valeranone as its chief components, which are the sources of its medicinal properties.

 Health Benefits of Spikenard Essential Oil

 This oil is used as depurative for the uterus and the ovaries.
-It stimulates the uterus and ovaries and the secretion of hormones like estrogen and progesterone, which help to maintain the proper health and reproductive capabilities of these organs.
+It stimulates the uterus and ovaries and the secretion of hormones like estrogen and progesterone, which help maintain the proper health and reproductive capabilities of these organs.

-It can be used to treat allergies, fever, hemorrhoids, varicose veins, and the pain of angina, as well as aiding in the regeneration of cells, the healing of wounds, the circulation of blood and lymph, and the secretion of hormones and enzymes.
+It can be used to treat allergies, fever, hemorrhoids, varicose veins, and the pain of angina, as well as aids in the regeneration of cells, the healing of wounds, the circulation of blood and lymph, and the secretion of hormones and enzymes.
 In aromatherapy, this oil is employed for inducing mental peace, harmony, and truthfulness.

-There are no inherent threats from this essential oil.
+Word of Caution: There are no inherent threats from this essential oil.
 This oil is non-irritating and non-toxic.

-Blending: The essential oils of frankincense, lavender, myrrh, orange, petit grain, rose and sage blend well with the essential oil of Spikenard.
+Blending: The essential oils of frankincense, lavender, myrrh, orange, petitgrain, rose and sage blend well with the essential oil of spikenard.